-Employment opportunities in the agricultural sector include far more than mere farm labor.
-Today, the industry is heavily mechanized, large-scale, and internationally networked.
-Jobs range from highly technical R&D lab work to managerial positions to manual labor.
+Employment opportunities in the agricultural sector include far more than mere farm labour.
+Today, the industry is heavily mechanised, large-scale, and internationally networked.
+Jobs range from highly technical R&D lab work to managerial positions to manual labour.
 The sector employs florists, tree surgeons, harvesters, industrial vehicle operators, and scores of other diverse professionals.
-Many ancillary companies in the UK and abroad also contribute to the field, and agricultural workers are needed at large organizations such as British Sugar, Soil Association, and even HSBC.
+Many ancillary companies in the UK and abroad also contribute to the field, and agricultural workers are needed at large organisations such as British Sugar, Soil Association, and even HSBC.

 Salaries range from £15-50K, but the average for the industry is about £25K.
 In Yorkshire and Humberside, however, salaries are particularly high, and the average earners make about £40K.